SlimeVR/SlimeVR-Docs-Site/common-issues.md

 Shift your upper leg trackers a bit, try out other mountings for your upper leg trackers

-## AutoBone / Automatic body proportions calibration isn't working
+## AutoBone / Automatic body proportions calibration isn't working {#autobone--automatic-body-proportions-calibration-isnt-working}

 If AutoBone isn't working properly for you, you can find a list of common issues and debugging information in the ["Common Issues / Debugging" section of the body proportions configuration page](/server-setup/body-config.md#common-issues--debugging).

-## SlimeVR is stuck at "Connecting to the server"
+## SlimeVR is stuck at "Connecting to the server" {#slimevr-is-stuck-at-connecting-to-the-server}

 If your SlimeVR GUI is never loading past "Connecting to the server", it is likely that your SlimeVR configuration file is invalid.
 You can try deleting or moving the `vrconfig.yml` file in your SlimeVR install folder (generally located at `C:\Program Files (x86)\SlimeVR Server` on Windows) and running SlimeVR again to generate a new configuration file.

 Please note that you **will** lose your configuration if you decide to delete the `vrconfig.yml` file.
 If you wish to retain the invalid configuration file, you may either rename or move the file to a different location, then run SlimeVR again to generate a new configuration file.

 ## WebView2 is missing / SlimeVR GUI crashes immediately / "panicked at ...
-WebView2Error"
+WebView2Error" {#webview2-is-missing--slimevr-gui-crashes-immediately--panicked-at--webview2error}

 It's possible that you don't have the required WebView2 component installed, you can download the WebView2 installer from <https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/>.
 To ensure that WebView2 installs properly, run the WebView2 installer as an administrator (right click, then click "Run as administrator") and make sure the installer is running from the C: drive on your computer.
 If it's still not working, try putting the installer in the root of the C: drive (ex. `C:\MicrosoftEdgeWebview2Setup.exe`) and running it from there.